juanpc2018/PlayOnMac-4.3.3.-OSX-HighSierra/README.md

 create a Virtual Drive for 32-Bit </br>
 another Virtual Drive for 64-Bit. </br>
 Configure, Select Desired Wine version for each Virtual Drive. </br>
-Run TaskManager to Test Wine version, and automatically install Gecko and Mono for that drive. </p>
+Run TaskManager to Test Wine version, and automatically install Gecko and Mono for that wine version & drive. </p>

 IF does Not install Gecko & Mono automatically, is probably because you canceled / force quit a previous instalation, and Virtual Drive thinks its installed. </br>
 Delete the Virtual Drive or Manual Force Install Gecko and Mono. </br>